metal3-io/metal3-io.github.io/pages/privacy.md

 Metal³ reserves the right to change this policy from time to time.
 If we do make changes, the revised Privacy Statement will be posted on this site.
 A notice will be posted on our blog and/or mailing lists whenever this privacy statement is changed in a material way.

-This Privacy Statement was last amended on September 6, 2018.
+This Privacy Statement was last amended on August 29, 2019.